 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Village of Tickfaw, Louisiana's basic financial statements.
-The Schedule of Compensation Paid Elected Officials; the Schedule of Compensation, Benefits, and Other Payments to Mayor; the Justice System Funding Schedule - Receiving Entity; and the Justice System Funding Schedule - Collecting / Disbursing Entity are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying Schedule of Compensation Paid Elected Officials; the Schedule of Compensation, Benefits, and Other Payments to Mayor; the Justice System Funding Schedule - Receiving Entity; and the Justice System Funding Schedule - Collecting / Disbursing Entity are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Schedule of Compensation Paid Elected Officials; the Schedule of Compensation, Benefits, and Other Payments to Mayor; the Justice System Funding Schedule - Receiving Entity; and the Justice System Funding Schedule - Collecting / Disbursing Entity are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule of Compensation Paid Elected Officials; the Schedule of Compensation, Benefits, and Other Payments to Mayor; the Justice System Funding Schedule - Receiving Entity; and the Justice System Funding Schedule - Collecting / Disbursing Entity are fairly stated in all material respects in relation to the basic financial statements as a whole.